 The Canon of Dutch History

-The Canon of Dutch History is on display in the entrance building of the Dutch Open Air Museum in Arnhem: a presentation covering the complete history of our country, ‘from megaliths to the modern day’.
+The Dutch Open Air Museum proudly presents the Canon of Dutch History: a presentation covering the complete history of our country, ‘from megaliths to the modern day’.
 This new presentation, developed in close partnership with the Rijksmuseum in Amsterdam, offers an insight into the highs and lows of Dutch history through people, events and themes from our past.

 What is the Canon?